dcsan/botkit-tips/README.md

 There are various ways to debug this but at the very least come back a few days later and check there are no cron task errors.

+## enable NgInx to serve up the certificate
-## make sure webroot is avaialable in nginx config
+Make sure webroot is available in nginx config

     sudo vim /etc/nginx/sites-available/default